rcarmen-btc/rcarmen-btc/README.md

 - 📫 How to reach me **E-mail: riserlarenss@gmail.com | TG: <a href="https://t.me/riserlarenss">@riserlarenss</a>**

 - 📄 Know about my experiences [resume](https://drive.google.com/file/d/1c2LC9iCd6zYxs3V-JA002l4ahVUqW1f-/view?usp=sharing)

+- 📚 Books I've reading now:
+      - Python Tricks: The Book
+      - Using Asyncio in Python

 - ⚡ Fun fact **I love cold side of pillow and I have one superpower, do u wanna know what it is?
 Text me...**